American College of Gastroenterology

 Table 1

 Nutrition delivered by enteral tubes can cause the following complications: food entering the lungs (called aspiration), constipation, diarrhea, improper absorption of nutrients, nausea, vomiting, dehydration, electrolyte abnormalities, high blood sugar, vitamin and mineral deficiencies, and decreased liver proteins.
 Feeding tubes inserted through the nose, such as nasogastric or nasoenteric tubes, can cause irritation of the nose or throat, acute sinus infections, and ulceration of the larynx or esophagus.
 Feeding tubes inserted through the skin of the abdominal wall, such as gastrostomy or jejunostomy tubes, can become clogged (occluded) or displaced, and wound infections can occur.
+It is important to note that complications from enteral nutrition are much less common than complications from parenteral nutrition (as summarized below).

-- Can Enteral Nutrition be Done at Home?
+• Can Enteral Nutrition be Done at Home?

-Enteral nutrition may be done at home.
-Orders that specify protocols for administration and monitoring will be written by a provider or dietitian.
+Enteral nutrition is often done at home.
+Orders that specify details for administration and monitoring will be written by a provider or dietitian.
 Most protocols require the prescriber to indicate the formula for feeding, strength, how quickly to feed, and delivery method.
 Delivery methods include the following: gravity controlled and pump assisted.
 Gravity controlled feeding refers to any feeding method that uses manually controlled devices to deliver a feeding which is almost always a gastric feeding.
 This may include a continuous gravity feeding that is manually controlled with a feeding bag and a roller clamp to help control the rate; and intermittent gravity feeding where 200-300 mL are delivered over 30-60 minutes every 4-6 hours; and, a bolus feeding where a specific volume of feeding is infusing via bag or a syringe rapidly over several minutes, usually at a rate of about 60 mL/minute.
 Pump assisted feeding utilizes an electric pump device to more precisely control the rate of delivery in patients who are at a higher risk of inadvertently getting formula in their lungs, sensitive to volume, have delayed gastric emptying or are being fed into the small intestine.
-Choice of the delivery methods for a particular person depends on the type of enteral access device as well as the person's individual needs.
+The choice of the delivery method for a particular person depends on the type of enteral access device as well as the person's individual needs.
 Water flushes should be administered to prevent clogging and ensure adequate hydration.
 Feeding tubes should be flushed with water before and after medication delivery and before and after every feeding or every 4 hours during continuous feeding.
 Often a dietitian, nurse or home care company will teach the patient how to prepare, administer, and monitor tube feeds.
-In addition, a home care company may be available to explain the supply options available and help to arrange for home supplies and equipment.
+In addition, a home health care company may be available to explain the supply options available and help to arrange for home supplies and equipment.

-- Who May Benefit from Parenteral Nutrition?
+• Who May Benefit from Parenteral Nutrition?

-- What Are the Options for Delivering Parenteral Nutrition?
+• What Are the Options for Delivering Parenteral Nutrition?

 Figure 2: Catheters - Parenteral Nutrition – Temporary